Make your views heard!

 At the Student Voice Away Day your National Student Council decided the current student representation system is not working.

-So over the summer we will be changing it.
+So over the summer we changed it.

 The National Student Council will now be formed of the President of the Students’ Association and the Vice-Presidents.